Costa Rica 10 days itinerary

-Taking you from San José, to the wildlife-rich national parks of Tortuguero and Manuel Antonio, via the volcanic landscapes and hot springs of La Fortuna, this Costa Rica itinerary for 10 days is (arguably) the best way to throw yourself into this biodiverse country.
-And that comes from personal experience.
-Read on for tip-packed, day-by-detail on a trip that’s loaded with activities that embrace the nation’s infectious pura vida ethos.
+Travel to Costa Rica and follow this 10-day itinerary from San José to the wildlife-rich national parks of Tortuguero and Manuel Antonio, with a stop in La Fortuna for volcanic landscapes and hot springs.
+It is, in my opinion, one of the best ways to immerse yourself in this biodiverse country.
+Read on for a tip-packed, day-by-day plan loaded with activities that capture the nation’s pura vida spirit.

 • Day 1: San Jose